-Cook the perfect steak every time to fuel your muscle-building mission
+Cook the perfect steak every time to build more muscle

-Good quality meat makes all the difference to your dinner so visit a local butcher and pay a little more than you would in a supermarket because it’ll be worth the investment.
+Good quality meat makes all the difference to your dinner so visit a local butcher.
+Pay a little more than you would in a supermarket because it’ll be worth the investment.
 If you are unsure what you should be buying, just ask the butcher for the breed of cattle (a traditional British breed is best), what it was fed on (grass not grains), and how long has it been hung (you want it to be dry-aged for a minimum of four weeks).

 Take out the steak from the fridge at least 30 minutes to 1 hour before you cook it, so it is room temperature.
-This is important to ensure the steak is warm all the way through, regardless of how you want it, and there’s nothing worse than tucking into a perfectly-cooked steak that is still cold in the middle.
+This is important to ensure the steak is warm all the way through, regardless of how you want it.
+There’s nothing worse than tucking into a perfectly-cooked steak that is still cold in the middle.

 Season the steak with salt and pepper on both sides before cooking.
 This is important because seasoning brings out the flavour of the meat.
 Use a light sprinkling of equal amounts of Maldon sea salt and freshly milled pepper.